Suppenbiatch/csgo_auto_accept/README.md

 To use csgostats.gg you'll need to add one of your "Match Token" which will be "CSGO-XXXXX-XXXXX-XXXXX-XXXXX-XXXXX" without '"'
 The Authentication Code is used to make a request to the Steam API which will return the next sharecode.
 Authentication Code will be something like "XXXX-XXXX-XXXX"
-Both can be found at https://help.steampowered.com/en/wizard/HelpWithGameIssue/?appid=730&issueid=128 under
+Both can be found at https://help.steampowered.com/en/wizard/HelpWithGameIssue/?appid=730&issueid=128 -under
-- Access to Your Match History
+	-Access to Your Match History
-- Your most recently completed match token:
+	-Your most recently completed match token:
-And
+-And
-- Authentication Code:
+	-Authentication Code:

 - "Account 2" can be used to add more then one account
-- As many accounts as needed can be added
+- As many accounts as needed can be added ("Account 3" and so on)

 - The csgostats.gg section:
 	- A Steam API Key must be added here